adlnet/experience-xapi-vocabulary-primer/search_and_query_opportunities/sparql_queries_made_possible.md

   FILTER(langMatches(lang(?label), "zh-cn"))
 }
 ```

-2.  **How many other published xAPI vocabularies are reusing/referencing an existing Verb?**
+2.**How many other published xAPI vocabularies are reusing/referencing an existing Verb?**

 ```
 # return all of the verbs that are referenced by other vocabularies, and show the label, description, scope note, and third party labels